 \section{Abstract}

 \begin{spacing}{0.85} Coal extraction was an influential economic activity in interwar Japan.
-At the initial stage, coal mines had used not only males but also females as the miners worked in the pits.
-The innovation of labor-saving technologies and the renewal of traditional extraction methodology, however, induced the institutional change through the revision of labor regulations on the female miners in the early 1930s.
-This dramatically changed the mines as the place where skilled males were the principal miners engaged in the underground works.
-I investigate the impact of coal mining on the regional growth and assess how the institutional change induced by the labor regulations affected its process.
-By linking the location information of mines with registration- and census-based statistics, I found that coal mines led to the remarkable population growths.
-The labor regulations did not stagnate but accelerated the local population growth as it had forced female miners to exist from labor market and to form their families.
-The regulations prohibited risky underground works by the female miners.
-This reduction in the occupational hazards also led to the improvements in the early-life mortality via the mortality selection mechanism \textit{in utero}. \end{spacing}
+Initially, coal mines employed both males and females as the workforce in the pits.
+However, the innovation of labor-saving technologies and the renewal of traditional extraction methodology induced institutional change.
+This was manifested by the revision of labor regulations affecting female miners in the early 1930s.
+This dramatically changed the mining workplace, making skilled males the principal miners engaged in underground work.
+This paper investigates the impact of coal mining on regional growth and assesses how the institutional changes induced by the amended labor regulations affected its processes.
+By linking the mines' location information with both registration and census-based statistics, it was found that coal mines led to remarkable population growth.
+Fertility rate increased following the implementation of labor regulations that required female miners to leave the workforce and start families.
+The regulations prohibited female miners from risky underground work.
+This reduction in occupational hazard also improved early-life mortality via the mortality selection mechanism \textit{in utero}. \end{spacing}